Employer of Record

 In Georgia, the Labor Code defines specific rules for working hours:

-- Rest Between Shifts: Employees must have at least 12 hours of rest between shifts.
+• Rest Between Shifts: Employees must have at least 12 hours of uninterrupted rest between working days or shifts.

-- Breaks: If the workday exceeds 6 hours, employees are entitled to a break of at least 60 minutes.
+• Breaks: If the workday exceeds 6 hours, employees are entitled to a break.
+The duration of the break is determined by agreement between the parties.
+If the workday is no longer than 6 hours, the break must be at least 60 minutes.

 Overtime